Accelerator and Brake: Dynamic Persuasion with Dead Ends: Model

 \begin{proposition} There exists an interval of beliefs $I=[\mu_L,\mu_H]$, such that: \begin{enumerate} \item[(i.)]
 Let $\mu^* \equiv \tau^{-1}(t^*)$ represents the alignment belief of the two parties, and then $\mu^*\in I$. \item[(ii.)]
 The principal benefits from static persuasion if and only if $\mu_0 \notin I$. \item[(iii.)]
 If $\mu_0<\mu_L$, the optimal signal is \emph{with perfect bad news}, which generates two posteriors $0$ and $\mu_L$. \item[(iv.)]
 If $\mu_0>\mu_H$, the optimal signal is \emph{with perfect good news}, which generates two posteriors $1$ and $\mu_H$. \end{enumerate} \end{proposition} \begin{proof} See Appendix \ref{zhengming.static}. \end{proof}

-Figure \ref{fig.concavification} geometrically illustrates the principal's optimal static persuasion strategy.
-Denote $\bar{\mu}_t$ as the highest belief that the agent is unwilling to continue at time $t$ even without any further information.
-Then $W_{\text{NI}}(\mu)$ is a constant when $\mu\leq\bar{\mu}_0$.
-When $\mu_0\geq\bar{\mu}_0$, as is shown in Figure \ref{fig.concavification}, $W_{\text{NI}}(\mu)$ is initially increasing and concave; it subsequently transitions to a decreasing and concave path, before finally becoming decreasing and convex.

-Thus, by concavification, the optimal signal is non-disclosure when $\mu_0\in I=[\mu_L,\mu_H]$, where the preference of the two parties are largely aligned.
+By concavification, the optimal signal is non-disclosure when $\mu_0\in I=[\mu_L,\mu_H]$, where the preference of the two parties are largely aligned.
 When $\mu_0\leq\mu_L$, the agent is \emph{too pessimistic} relative to the principal, allowing the principal to benefit from sending a signal of \textit{perfect bad news}.
-This signal functions by partially certifying the low-quality state: with some probability, the signal perfectly reveals that the state is $L$, driving the agent's posterior to $0$ and triggering an immediate exit at $\tau(0)$.
-Otherwise, the agent updates his belief upward to $\mu_L$ and stops at $\tau(\mu_L)$, which is closer to the principal's optimum $t^*$.
-Conversely, when $\mu_0 > \mu_H$, the agent is \emph{too optimistic}, and the principal benefits from sending a signal of \textit{perfect good news}.
-This signal partially certifies the high-quality state: with some probability, the signal perfectly reveals that the state is $H$, pushing the posterior to $1$.
+This signal functions by partially certifying the low state---it perfectly discloses state L with some probability, driving the agent's posterior to $0$ and triggering an immediate exit at $\tau(0)$; otherwise, the agent updates his belief upward to $\mu_L$ and stops at $\tau(\mu_L)$, which is closer to the principal's optimum $t^*$.
+Conversely, when $\mu_0 > \mu_H$, the agent is \emph{too optimistic}, and the principal benefits from signaling a \textit{perfect good news}.
+This signal partially certifies the high-quality state $H$ with some probability, pushing the posterior to $1$.
 Upon receiving such good news, the agent prolongs experimentation until the latest possible time $\tau(1)$; otherwise, he adjusts his belief downward to $\mu_H$ and stops at $\tau(\mu_H)$, which is also closer to $t^*$.

+Figure \ref{fig.concavification} geometrically illustrates the principal's optimal static persuasion strategy.
+Denote $\bar{\mu}_t$ the belief upper bound that the agent is unwilling to continue at time $t$ even without any further information.
+Thus, $W_{\text{NI}}(\mu)$ is constant whenever $\mu\leq\bar{\mu}_0$.
+When $\mu_0\geq\bar{\mu}_0$, as illustrated in Figure \ref{fig.concavification}, $W_{\text{NI}}(\mu)$ begins as an increasing and concave function, subsequently becomes decreasing and concave, and finally turns decreasing and convex.